-Dr Jitendra Addresses Central, State Information Commissioners; Commends Nearly 100% RTI Disposal
+Dr Jitendra addresses Central, State Information Commissioners; commends nearly 100% RTI disposal

 Dr. Jitendra Singh recalled that the CIC got its independent office complex after 2014 when the new Government came, before that CIC was operated from a rented place.
 In an inspiring message to young officers of CIC, he called them torch bearers and conscience keepers of VISION 2047.

-Chief Information Commissioner of India, Heeralal Samariya informed the minister about the steady progress and said the second appeals reaching to the CIC nearly 17000 appeals are disposed of every year.
+Chief Information Commissioner of India, Heeralal Samariya informed the Minister about the steady progress and said the second appeals reaching to the CIC nearly 17000 appeals are disposed off every year.

 Secretary CIC, Rashmi Chowdhary informed the Minister about the initiatives taken up by the Information Commissions.